Skip to Content Skip to Navigation

 If you suspect there might be lead in your ceiling dust, a good first step is to get a sample tested to find out if lead is present, and if so, in what concentration.

 Airsafe offers NATA accredited testing for lead.
-Find out how to get a sample tested.
+Find out how to get a sample tested for lead and heavy metals.

 If we do find lead, we’ll give you sound advice about what to do next.